yussif758/SPROCKET-CENTRAL/README.md

 Below are more in-depth descriptions of the data quality issues encountered in the datasets and some mitigation and recommendations.
 - Inaccuracy:

 Some dates in the "DOB" column in the "Customer Demographic" datasets were inaccurate and missing some values.

  Mitigation: After sorting the DOB column in ascending order, you'll notice an outlier.
 Filter out the outlier in the DOB.

  Recommendation: Create an age column using the DOB to help in analyzing the data.

 - Incompleteness:

-  The age, Job title, Job Category, Last Name, and Customer ID columns, had empty values among the "Customer Demographic" and "Transactions" datasets.
+The age, job title, job category, last name, and customer ID columns had empty values among the "customer demographic" and "transactions" datasets.

-  Mitigation: Since the number of empty values were few, filter them out and proceed with our analysis.
-Because the can skew the result of our analysis.
+Mitigation: Since the number of empty values was small, filter them out and proceed with our analysis.
+Because it can skew the result of our analysis.

 - Inconsistency:

-  There were cases of inconsistent values and data type in the state and gender columns.
-Some of the state names and genders were represented with abbreviations while others had extended values.
+There were cases of inconsistent values and data types in the state and gender columns.
+Some of the state names and genders were represented with abbreviations, while others had extended values.

-  Mitigation: To ensure consistentcy, change the the abbreviations to extended values to get a consistent column.
-For instance, by using the "find and replace" in excel.
-Change "M or F" to "Male or Female" and "VIC" to "Victoria".
+Mitigation: To ensure consistency, change the abbreviations to extended values to get a consistent column.
+For instance, by using "find and replace" in Excel, Change "male, female, or femal" to "M or F" and "VIC" to "victoria."

 - Irrelevancy:

 Deleted the default column in the "Customer Demographic" dataset because it was irrelevant/ had no impact no my analysis.

 - Validity:

 The pricelist column had incorrect date format.

 #### Calculations and Transformation
 Create additional columns to allow for further and easy analysis.